git-mirror/wordpress-akismet/readme.txt

 * Fix a few remaining deprecated function calls ( props Mike Glendinning )
 * Use HTTPS for the stats IFRAME when wp-admin is using HTTPS
 * Use the WordPress HTTP class if available
+* Move the admin UI code to a separate file, only loaded when needed

 = 2.4.0 =